 Before this year, I always thought what we did as a business was purely body transformation.
 But the more I think about it, and speak to our clients who are experiencing our work, I’ve realised that we’re not just changing bodies, we’re changing lives.

-It was everything else.
-It was their mental health, their business and work, their family, their relationships, and so on.
-A common theme was that the physical process of transforming the body provided the vehicle to make the necessary change in other areas of life.
+the body provided the vehicle to make the necessary change in other areas of life.

 2. I’ve found my why

 I’m also aware of the seasonality of your ‘why’.
 I know I want a family in the future, and so another big part of my ‘why’ is to design my life to facilitate being as much of an active father as possible.
 I have an ‘ideal’ day in mind that I’m working towards that revolves around family, writing and building the business to achieve the mission I stated above, so everything I do now has a series of objective filters to pass to make sure I’m on track.